James4Ever0/notes/pyjom schedules.md

 - [ ] make lyrics sync logic fluent, according to what have learned from karaoke effects
 - [ ] make selected video clips fluent, no abrupt cuts, maybe we need pyscenedetect?

-## text to video, template based video generator
+## text to video, template based video generator (this is perhaps the most complex video generator ever. do it with caution, it might also includes the flipcard, narrator and slideshow based generators)
 ### policy evasion, NSFW filters
 - [ ] remove all hints from image, video, audio and script that may lead to copyright issues
 ________________________